7-12 Clubs & Activities

 Quiz Bowl – The Quiz Bowl Team offers students in grades 8-12 the chance to make cross-curricular connections with the knowledge they have learned inside and outside of school.
 Students are grouped into teams of four and participate in friendly competition against area schools.
 Additionally, four specially selected eighth graders compete at an archdiocesan tournament held annually at the University of St. Thomas.

 Advisor: Mr. Jeff Duresky, 651-925-8761

-Pro-Life Club – The Pro-Life Club’s mission is to defend life from conception until natural death.
+Respect Life Club – The Respect Life Club’s mission is to defend life from conception until natural death.
 Activities include praying for the unborn at Mass and Planned Parenthood clinics, helping pack food for Feed My Starving Children, visiting nursing homes, knitting baby hats, and hosting Pro-Life Week.
+Grades 9-12.

 Service Club – The Service Club’s mission is to encourage all high school students to become involved with the missionary spirit of the Church through prayer and outreach projects.
 Projects include the bi-annual Red Cross Blood Drive and food for the hungry.
 Traditional virtues of personal responsibility, moral courage, cooperation, sacrifice, and social justice are emphasized.
 Open to students in grades 9-12.

 Spanish Club – Saint Agnes Spanish Club provides an environment for students in the high school to explore the language and culture of the Spanish-speaking world.
 9-12 students meet once per month and organize activities such as making guacamole, tortillas and salsa, craft making, learning to salsa dance, and watching videos.

 Spring Musical – The Saint Agnes Spring Musical offers students who love to sing, dance, and act the opportunity to perform.
 It is open to all students in grades 2-12 and is highly regarded as one of the best productions in the area.